STAND. COM. REP. NO. 1691

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.R.
-No. 105 entitled:
+Your Committee on Commerce and Consumer Protection, to which was referred S.C.R.
+No. 85 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee concurs with the intent and purpose of S.R.
-No. 105 and recommends its adoption in the form attached hereto as S.C.R.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 85, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
 No. 85, S.D.
 1.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,